Node Failure Recovery

 For Teradata Database MPP instances, the replacement node is either based off an image recorded when the system is first launched, or an updated image after a software upgrade.
 The replacement node has the same secondary IP, elastic IP, and identifiers as the replaced node.
 The primary IP address of the replacement node will be new.
 However, if you had allocated an elastic IP address to each node when you launched your instance, the public IP address should be the same after the node recovery.
 The secondary private IP addresses will be the same regardless of the elastic IP address settings you chose when you launched the instance.
 At least one free IP address in the subnet is required.

-You must create a new restore image after a software upgrade.
+You must create a new system image after a software upgrade.
 If you do not create this image, the software on the recovered instance will not match and the database cannot start if a node failure occurs.
-For information, see Creating a Restore Image.
+See Creating a System Image.

 Node failure recovery is handled differently than on-premises systems.
 Unless you want failed nodes to continue running for diagnostic purposes, you should terminate the instance.
-For information, see Stopping or Terminating Teradata Database Instances.
+See Stopping or Terminating Teradata Database Instances.
 If AWS Support cannot diagnose the issue, contact Teradata Customer Support.

 There is a cost associated with keeping this downed node running.
 You have the option of stopping or terminating the instance after the new node is brought online.
-For more information, see Amazon User Guide for Linux Instances.
+See Amazon User Guide for Linux Instances.
 You can also configure the instance to stop or terminate before a node failure.
-For more information, see Configuring the Instance State for Node Failure Recovery.
+See Configuring the Instance State for Node Failure Recovery.

 When a node fails, a virtual hot standby node instance automatically spins up, detaches the EBS storage of the failed node, configures a new instance, reattaches the EBS storage to the new instance, and the configuration is reinstated.